regminitu/Dashboard/README.md

 # Dashboard
-One of visualization created using tableau using actions, filters, hierarchies, KPI
+One of visualization created in tableau using actions, filters, hierarchies and KPI